 - 1. Environmental Safety will determine if specific jobs or activities require the use of respirtory protection.
 Upon request from the department, Environmental Safety will review a job/activity in the department. - 2.
 Air/personal monitoring in accordance with accepted industrial hygiene practices, may be performed to evaluate a work area or a particular activity.
 Monitoring will help identify those areas or activities which require engineering controls, administrative controls, or, if those are not feasible, respiratory protection. - 3.
-When it has been determined that use of a respirator is required, a medical evaluation will be used to ensure the respirator in itself will not create a hazard for the employee.
-Once the employee is cleared to use a respirator, the employee must read and acknowledge the OSHA and other relevant information for respirator use. - 4.
-When it has been determined that the use of a respirator is required, respirator selection will be determined by Environmental Safety.
-Environmental Safety must approve the selection of the respirators type and brand, make model, and even if it is owned by the employee and used voluntarily. - 5.
+A medical evaluation will be used to determine if the respirator in itself will not create a hazard for the employee.
+Once the employee is cleared to use a respirator, Environmental Safety will review the information for voluntary respirator use and the employee will need to read and sign the form OSHA Appendix D "Information for Voluntary Respirator Use". - 4.
+Respirator selection is determined by Environmental Safety.
+Only respirators certified by National Institute for Occupational Safety and Health (NIOSH) will be selected.
+Only respirator models and brands specified by Environmental Safety shall be used. - 5.
 Environmental Safety will recommend to the department supervisor in writing which employees, if any, be included in the Respiratory Protection Program.
 Written records for all respirators must be maintained.
 An inventory of all respirators owned by the department, the reasons (hazards/activities) for each respirator, and the NIOSH certificate number for each respirator.
 A completed copy will be kept by the department and Environmental Safety.
 See DEPARTMENT RESPIRATOR INVENTORY FORM